aws-samples/aws-sam-swift/docs/index.md

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE](https://github.com/aws-samples/aws-sam-swift/blob/main/LICENSE) file in the projects code repository..
+See the [LICENSE](https://github.com/aws-samples/aws-sam-swift/blob/main/LICENSE) file in the project code repository.